dci-fbw-p24-e07/live-code/2-Python Basics/2.7-Algorithmic-Thinking/README.md

 - The process of thinking through a problem to determine clear/structured steps to meet the objective.
 - Determining what the outcomes would be if te process is followed precisely(step-by-step)

+### What Makes a Good Algorithm?

+In the world of computing and data science, creating a good algorithm is a fundamental goal.
+A well-crafted algorithm can significantly enhance the efficiency and effectiveness of a system.
+There are several principles that underpin whether an algorithm is effective and fit for use:

+- **Correctness:** Foremost, a good algorithm must be correct, meaning it should always produce the right output for any given input.
+It should be free of errors and bugs to ensure reliable performance.
+- **Efficiency:** Efficiency is a critical aspect of a good algorithm.
+It refers to the optimal use of computational resources, including time and memory.
+An efficient algorithm performs tasks swiftly, saving both time and energy.
+- **Simplicity:** A good algorithm should be simple and straightforward, avoiding unnecessary complexity.
+Simplicity facilitates easier understanding, implementation, and maintenance, making the algorithm more user-friendly.
+- **Flexibility:** Flexibility is the ability of an algorithm to adapt to changes and varying conditions.
+A flexible algorithm can accommodate different inputs and adjust to modifications without compromising its performance.
+- **Robustness:** Robustness refers to the algorithm's ability to handle errors gracefully.
+A robust algorithm can manage unexpected inputs or conditions without crashing, providing stable and reliable performance.
+- **Stability:** Stability is crucial; it ensures that the algorithm performs reliably and consistently under various conditions, maintaining its accuracy and reliability over time, even with varied inputs.
+**Maintainability:** Maintainability is about how easily an algorithm can be updated or modified.
+A maintainable algorithm allows for smooth updates and alterations, ensuring it remains up-to-date and functional over time.
+- **Documentation:** Good algorithms come with comprehensive documentation that outlines how the algorithm works, its limitations, and how to use it effectively.
+Well-documented algorithms are easier to use and integrate into different systems.
+- **Security:** In the current digital age, security is a paramount concern.
+A good algorithm should be designed with security in mind, ensuring that it protects sensitive data and resists attacks from malicious entities.

 ### Types of Algorithms in Programming

 1. **Sorting algorithms:**